noi-techpark/opendatahub-content-api/OdhTimeseries/presentation_draft.md

 - - Give me all types and all sensors-timeseries pairs
 - -

+!!
+Since sensor disable/enable info is in the content, timeseries can't answer to "give me enabled sensors for type X".
+!!
+This is mitigated by the fact that when a sensor is disabled, the timeseries should be disabled as well.

 CONTENT ---------
 use all the existing logic to implement the concept of sensor. use free geometry (point,polygon,lines) as sensor position to be able to represent areas, munipalities, roads, ....